The steps of getting Invisalign®. -

 There are a couple of variables involved with how quickly the records your dentist takes get transformed into your set of aligners.

 - One is simply how quickly your dentist (possibly with you there too) can evaluate and OK your simulation.

 - If any changes are made to the treatment plan, additional days will be required so an Align Technology technician can incorporate them into your case's animation.
 Your dentist will then need to view and OK the changes.

 In some instances, it may be possible for your dentist to receive your aligners in as little as 3 weeks or so.
 More realistically, it will probably take 4 to 6.

-7) Now everything is set for you to begin your Invisalign® treatment.
+7) Everything is now set for you to begin your Invisalign® treatment.

-Once your dentist has received your set of aligners, they'll need to appoint you for a visit so you can get started with your treatment.
+Once your dentist has received your set of aligners, they'll schedule you for an appointment so you can get started with your treatment.

 Menu for topic Dental Braces -